-This report was authored by Jacqueline Rowe on behalf of Global Partners Digital, with input from Maria Paz Canales (Head of Legal, Policy and Research, Global Partners Digital) and, Ian Barber (Legal Lead, Global Partners Digital).

-The report was also strengthened by some case studies, feedback and insights from ARTICLE 19 regional offices in West Africa, East Africa, Tunisia and MENA; Dr Ernest Yaw Ako Esq., Barrister and Solicitor of the Supreme Court of Ghana and Lecturer, Faculty of Law, University of Cape Coast, Ghana; John Frinjuah; Mohammad Shamma, the Country Representative for DIGNITY (Danish Institute Against Torture) Jordan Office; and Sawsan, Zaideh, media researcher and independent journalist.
+This report was authored by Jacqueline Rowe on behalf of Global Partners Digital, with input from Maria Paz Canales (Head of Legal, Policy and Research, Global Partners Digital), Ian Barber (Legal Lead, Global Partners Digital) and Amina Teyeb (Middle East and North Africa Legal Officer, ARTICLE 19).
+The report was also strengthened by feedback and insights from ARTICLE 19 West Africa; Dr Ernest Yaw Ako Esq., Barrister and Solicitor of the Supreme Court of Ghana and Lecturer, Faculty of Law, University of Cape Coast, Ghana; John Frinjuah; Mohammad Shamma, the Country Representative for DIGNITY (Danish Institute Against Torture) Jordan Office; and Sawsan Zaideh, media researcher and independent journalist.

 The development of this report was made possible with support from Meta's Africa, the Middle East and Türkiye Public Policy team.
-Global Partners Digital had full editorial independence on the content of the report.
+Global Partners Digital and ARTICLE 19 West Africa had full editorial independence on the content of the report.